ga-curriculum/python-and-postgresql-installfest-early-2024/ubuntu-and-wsl/README.md

 Enter `\l` again to confirm the database was dropped.

-## Installing Pipenv and a virtual environment demo using Django
+## Installing Pipenv to use virtual environments

 ### What is a virtual environment?